October 9 - 11, 2019

 Etc. (See figure 1 below)

 This is an introduction to the science of the new cell and gene therapies.
 We have a lot of expertise in the room.
-The session will last all morning on Wednesday, and begin with initial comments from six persons, and then an open discussion with lots of questions and answers in a roundtable format.
+The session will last all morning on Wednesday, and begin with initial comments from five persons, and then an open discussion with lots of questions and answers in a roundtable format.

 13:00 - 14:00 Lunch